Xt-Editor/Xt-Editor-Xt-Core/doc/IDEAS.md

 ## Goals

 - Minimalist
-- Extensible
+- Extendable
-- Speed
+- Fast

 ## Key features

 - Package/plugin support.
-  - JSON-RPC interface to `xtensis/core`
+  - JSON interface to `xtensis/core`

 - Encourage customisation.
-  Like with Emacs, I want xtensis to encourage customisation of the core, plugins and other components.
+  xtensis should encourage customisation of the core, plugins and other components.

 - Provide a set of defaults.
   These *could* be Emacs-style for now, in terms of keybindings.

 - Written in Rust.

-  Rust offers safety features.
+- Extendable and fast.

 ## Core functions